sonishivam1402/Generics-in-C-/README.md

 There are several types of constraints to generic type parameters in order to restrict the types that can be used with your generic classes, methods, or interfaces. <br><br>

-**1. where T : class (Reference Type Constraint)** This constraint ensures that the type parameter T must be a reference type (a class, interface, delegate, or array).
+**1. where T : class (Reference Type Constraint)**
+<br>This constraint ensures that the type parameter T must be a reference type (a class, interface, delegate, or array).

 **2. where T : struct (Value Type Constraint)**
-This constraint ensures that the type parameter T must be a value type (like int, bool, enum, or a custom struct).
+<br>This constraint ensures that the type parameter T must be a value type (like int, bool, enum, or a custom struct).

-**3. where T : new() (Parameterless Constructor Constraint)** This constraint ensures that the type parameter T must have a parameterless constructor (public).
+**3. where T : new() (Parameterless Constructor Constraint)**
+<br>This constraint ensures that the type parameter T must have a parameterless constructor (public).

-**4. where T : <base class> (Base Class Constraint)** This constraint ensures that the type parameter T must be a specific class or a subclass of that class.
+**4. where T : <base class> (Base Class Constraint)**
+<br>This constraint ensures that the type parameter T must be a specific class or a subclass of that class.

-**5. where T : <interface> (Interface Constraint)** This constraint ensures that the type parameter T must implement a specific interface.
+**5. where T : <interface> (Interface Constraint)**
+<br>This constraint ensures that the type parameter T must implement a specific interface.

 **6. where T : U (Type Parameter Constraint)**
-This constraint ensures that one type parameter is a subclass of or implements another type parameter.
+<br>This constraint ensures that one type parameter is a subclass of or implements another type parameter.

 **7. Multiple Constraints**
-You can combine multiple constraints by separating them with commas.
+<br>You can combine multiple constraints by separating them with commas.